exoscale/lingo/README.md

 Trying to make spec explain message more usable with small, composable additions.

-The goal is to provide the spec users with more data from errors and and gibe means to render helpful error messages.
+The goal is to provide the spec users with more data from errors and and give means to render helpful error messages.

-It differs from other similar libraries in that the focus is more on (explain-)data first, then leveraging this for potential rendering.
-You can use lingo without it's error rendering facilities in order to just infer more information from your errors, as data.
+It differs from other similar libraries in that the focus is more on (explain-)data first, then leveraging that for potential rendering.
+You can use lingo without its error rendering facilities in order to just infer more information from your errors, as data.

-In some cases it's better to leave the `problems` as a specialized collection items and be very detailed per problem, in others you prefer to group things to show more compact errors (typically like showing a set of missing keys in a map).
+In some cases it's better to leave the `problems` as a specialised collection items and be very detailed per problem, in others you prefer to group things to show more compact errors (typically like showing a set of missing keys in a map).

 Internally building this data is done via transducers that are run against the explain-data problems.
-It's quite easy to pull this appart and build your own if want/need to.
+It's quite easy to pull this apart and build your own if want/need to.